fenago/pytest-quick-start-guide/preface.md

 **Learn pytest While Testing an Example Application**

 How would you like to learn pytest by testing silly examples you’d never run across in real life?
 Me neither.
-We’re not going to do that in this book.
-Instead, we’re going to write tests against an example project that I hope has many of the same traits of applications you’ll be testing after you read this book.
+We’re not going to do that in this course.
+Instead, we’re going to write tests against an example project that I hope has many of the same traits of applications you’ll be testing after you read this course.

 **The Tasks Project**